Last updated on 11-Apr-2020

 - Turmeric – golden anti-inflammatory powerhouse!
 Use it for south Asian-inspired cooking and for golden milk.

-- Himalayan Pink Salt – Unproven health benefits aside, use it in the same way as regular salt.
+- Himalayan Pink Salt – Potential health benefits aside, use it in the same way as regular salt.

 - Black Salt (Kala namak) – Has a pungent/sulphurous smell and taste, which mimics eggs in vegan omelets and similar dishes.
 Also used in many Indian recipes.